What We Do

 - Promote local BC companies making certified cruelty free products.

-While countries such as India, Norway, Israel, and the 28 member states of the European Union have banned animal testing on cosmetics, there remains a majority of countries, including Canada, that still permit it.
+While countries such as India, Israel, and the 28 member states of the European Union have banned animal testing on cosmetics, there remains a majority of countries, including Canada, that still permit it.